Every month, a portion of your salary goes into CPF. It's only natural that you'd want to get back as much as possible.

-- If the person has no dependent, the eventual bequested sum may become meaningless.
+- If the person has no dependents, the eventual bequest may become meaningless.

 I have included both cases into the comparison in the above table.

-Also note: The CPF LIFE payout is a projection only, based on 3.75% and 4.25% return from LIFE Fund.
-To simplify the calculations below, I am using the average payout of 3.75% and 4.25% from the CPF LIFE Payout estimator.
+Also note: The CPF LIFE payout is just a projection, based on 3.75% and 4.25% return from LIFE Fund.
+To simplify the calculations, I am using the average payout of 3.75% and 4.25% from the CPF LIFE Payout estimator.